JetBrains/teamcity-documentation/topics/install-and-start-teamcity-agents.md

 >
 {type="note"}

 Since the terminal allows users to access agent machines and make significant changes to these systems, the **Open interactive terminal** link is visible only to users whose [role permissions](managing-roles-and-permissions.md) include the *"Open an interactive session to the agent"* permission.
 By default, this permission is granted only to system administrators.
+Additionally, each request to open a terminal is written as a new "Agent actions | Connect to agent" activity in the [audit log](tracking-user-actions.md).

 </chunk>